Sigiriya, Sri Lanka, South Asia Amber Dunlap Sigiriya, Sri Lanka, South Asia Amber Dunlap

 This page may include affiliate links.
 This just means that I make a small commission at no additional cost to you if you make a purchase through any of my links.

 Sigiriya’s no secret spot these days, with its iconic Lion Rock and ancient hilltop fortress, but it’s still a slice of serenity in Sri Lanka’s Cultural Triangle.
 Spend your days cycling its sandy streets, eating at its smattering of authentic family-run eateries, and digging into the history both in Sigiriya and beyond the city limits.
-In this handy Sigiriya travel guide, I lay out not only where to stay, where to eat, and some of Sigiriya’s top things to do, but also how to get to it and around by train, bus, and tuktuk.
+In this handy Sigiriya travel guide, I lay out not only where to stay, where to eat, and some of Sigiriya’s top things to do, but also how to get to it from Colombo and Kandy and around by train, bus, and tuktuk once you’re here.
 Let’s go!

 Where to Stay in Sigiriya